OVOSHatchery/ovos-qubes/README.md

 - `sudo nano /etc/qubes-rpc/policy/qubes.ConnectTCP`
 - add a new line with `ovos-XXX @default allow, target=ovos-bus` for every ovos qube
 - a reboot will needed for change to take effect

+### Exposing port 6712 from ovos-backend

+expose port 6712 from `ovos-backend` to all `ovos-XXX` qubes

+- open a terminal in `dom0`
+- `sudo nano /etc/qubes-rpc/policy/qubes.ConnectTCP`
+- add a new line with `ovos-XXX @default allow, target=ovos-backend` for every ovos qube
+- a reboot will needed for change to take effect

 ### Exposing port 18181 from ovos-gui